 9. Bulk Oil Circuit Breaker (BOCB)

-As well as using insulating oil to shield the live contacts from the earthed areas of the CB, this oil circuit breaker uses it to quench the arc.
-Such CB makes heavy use of oil.
-The insulation oil for BOCB is stored in a tank made of iron.
+Insulating oil shields the live contacts from the earthed areas of the CB, and this oil circuit breaker uses it to quench the arc.

 The moving and stationary contacts are immersed in oil.
-The arc creates heat and gas when the contacts break.
+When the contacts break, the arc creates heat and gas.

-Additionally, the tank has to be sturdy enough to withstand the pressure that the gas releases.
-A gas vent is also included for securely venting the gas outdoors.
+A gas vent is also included to vent the gas outdoors securely.
 The arc is quenched using the compressed gas heated by the arc’s heat.

-Once the current crosses the zero crossing, the cooling impact of the gas also contributes to quenching the arc.
+Once the current crosses the zero crossing, the gas’s cooling impact also contributes to quenching the arc.

 10. Gas Breakers